Particular/docs.particular.net/nservicebus/hosting/windows-service.md

 snippet: windowsservicehosting

-NOTE: Since `Environment.UserInteractive` always returns `true` on .NET Core `ServiceHelper.IsService()` is used to provide a dual console/service experience, i.e. this process can be executed from the command line or run as a Windows Service.
+NOTE: Since `Environment.UserInteractive` always returns `true` on .NET Core, `ServiceHelper.IsService()` is used to provide a dual console/service experience, i.e. this process can be executed from the command line or run as a Windows Service.
+Note that if there is intention to target  .NET Core, then `Environment.UserInteractive` can be used.

 snippet: ServiceHelper